AbhinavPI/ML_LAB/readme.md

-All the names were chaged to the correct format today
+All the names were changed to the correct format today